h2non/toxy/examples/uiDeveloperNerdvana.md

 your UI will work when people's network connection is unreliable.

-`MAXLATENCY=5000` will cause each API call to take 2.5 to 5 seconds to complete, so you can debug race conditions, and also see what its like when your your's network connection is slow.
+`MAXLATENCY=5000` will cause each API call to take 2.5 to 5 seconds to complete, so you can debug race conditions, and also see what its like when your user's network connection is slow.